Top 7 Performance Problems in .NET Applications and How to solve them

 Helpful Troubleshooting Tips:

-Total performance assurance of .NET application environment requires correlated visibility of dependencies between the application and the supporting infrastructure.
+Total performance assurance of the .NET application environment requires correlated visibility of dependencies between the application and the supporting infrastructure.
 Make sure you implement a converged application and infrastructure monitoring strategy to catch infrastructure issues.

 While you focus on catching and troubleshooting all these issues, it is also important to keep in mind that writing clean and efficient code solves many problems on the .NET side.
 Write good code, keep your systems and infrastructure in good health, and implement necessary tools for monitoring automation.
 This will help you deliver high-performing .NET applications and digital experience.